The cause is unknown.

 People with granulomatosis with polyangiitis need to be closely monitored by their doctor to check whether the dose of the drugs is appropriate, whether they are having side effects from the drugs, whether they could have an infection, and, during remission, whether there is any indication of a relapse.
 A complete blood count Complete blood count Doctors select tests to help diagnose blood disorders based on the person's symptoms and the results of the physical examination.
 Sometimes a blood disorder causes no symptoms but is discovered... read more is done frequently, sometimes as often as once a week, for people who take potent immunosuppressants.
 Immunosuppressants may cause the number of blood cells to decrease.

 People should also learn as much as they can about the disorder.
 Thus, they can recognize signs of a relapse early.
-People can also learn to test their urine for blood and protein so that they can notify their doctor at the first sign of any new abnormality.

 If people develop chronic kidney disease with kidney failure, they may need a kidney transplant Kidney Transplantation Kidney transplantation is the removal of a healthy kidney from a living or recently deceased person and then its transfer into a person with end-stage kidney failure.
 (See also Overview of Transplantation... read more .